 Larson said the illness bug forced CHS to head home early.

 “By Saturday morning we were not able to field the minimum number of players due to the virus and had to pull out of the tournament and forfeit the last two games,” Larson said.
 “Despite the difficult circumstances, the team performed exceptionally well and I am very pleased with their progress.
-The team is recovering rapidly and this next week we go into the Los Padres League tournament and look to finish strong.”
+The team is recovering rapidly and this next week we go into the LPAL league tournament and look to finish strong.”